Adam Richard Weinstein, MD

 Associate Professor of Medical Education

 Adam has been on faculty at Geisel School of Medicine since 2009.
-As co-director for the pediatrics clerkship, he has led and/or helped introduce a number of curricular innovations including Team Based Learning based clerkship orientation and small group conferences, a Peer Review process for the pediatric inpatient and outpatient write-ups, evidence and basic science-based write-up discussions, an Individualized Learning Plan assignment, and the “From the Other Side of the Stethoscope” family-centered care reflection and discussion.
+As co-director for the pediatrics clerkship, he has led and/or helped introduce a number of curricular innovations including Team Based Learning, a Peer Review process for the pediatric inpatient and outpatient write-ups, an Individualized Learning Plan assignment, and the “From the Other Side of the Stethoscope” family-centered care reflection and discussion.

 As a pediatric nephrologist, he directs a pediatric nephrology elective for medical students, pediatric residents, and nephrology fellows.
 He is on the planning committee for the American Society of Pediatric Nephrology (ASPN) Board Review Course and leads a resident-student mentoring program at the ASPN annual meeting.
 He serves the pediatric residency and pediatric department in a number of educator and faculty development roles as well.

-Adam would be happy to mentor faculty in the areas of Team Based Learning, active learning in large group settings, small group facilitation, mentoring and advising, curriculum development and directing a clerkship, and the development and teaching of clinical reasoning.
+Adam would be happy to assist in the areas of Problem Based Learning, Team Based Learning, active learning in large group settings, small group facilitation, mentoring and advising, curriculum development and directing a clerkship, and clinical reasoning teaching and assessment.